PCSS-Quantum/QLauncher/docs/tutorials.rst

 Tutorials
 ============

-This section contains several tutorials, that will help you to get started with Quantum Launcher.
+This section contains several tutorials, that will help you to get started with QLauncher.

 .. toctree::
    :maxdepth: 1